-- The location listed in the advertising/SMR/CSEH is different to the location included in the Employment Agreement
+- The location listed in the advertising/SMR/CSEH is different from the location included in the Employment Agreement

 - No information or evidence regarding the outcome of the advertising was provided or no evidence of attempts to train New Zealanders was provided

 Read more about working in New Zealand

 - Find out how our Job Search Professionals will boost your job search.